Introduction to Optimal

 Dr Barney Montgomery

-With over 17 years of medical experience, and investigator roles in over 40 commercially sponsored clinical trials, Barney founded Optimal Clinical Trials in 2013.
+With over 18 years of medical experience, and investigator roles in over 40 commercially sponsored clinical trials, Barney founded Optimal Clinical Trials in 2013.
 He graduated from Otago Medical School in 2002 and has worked in New Zealand, the UK and Australia.
 As well as an experienced principal investigator, Barney is also a general practitioner.
-Barney’s areas of special interest include: asthma, vaccines and dermatology.
-He has always fostered a strong desire to help people on a global level.
+Barney has a wide variety of interests and his areas of special interest include: asthma, vaccines and dermatology.
+He has always fostered a strong desire to help people.
 He cherishes his role conducting research that forms the backbone of evidence-based medicine, and helping develop new medications to ease suffering and improve people’s lives.

 “As doctors we often take our ability to prescribe medicines for granted, but every single drug needs to have a huge amount of research to ensure it is safe and that it works.
 I love being part of that process and know we are helping people on a large scale.”